How we consider programmes at an on-site approval visit

 Through the approval process, we will inform you of our documentary requirements specific to your assessment.
 Normally, we require the following documentation:

-We meet various groups at approval visits, to triangulate the information that we have been given in your documentary submission.
-Through the approval process, we will inform you of our agenda requirements specific to your assessment.
-Normally, we require the following meetings:
+We ask to meet various groups at approval visits, to triangulate the information that we have been given in your documentary submission.
+Through the approval process, we will work with you to put together an agenda specific to your assessment, and to work for all groups that may be present.
+Normally, we ask to meet the following groups:

 - Learners, potential learners, or learners from a similar programme